surfranch/TelegramShillBot/README.md

       tsamoon:
         message_type: two
         wait_interval: 900
+      shiltestchannel01:
+        message_type: three
+        wait_interval: 60
+      # ^^ you can add as many channels as you want as long as the prescribed format is followed
     ```

 - Verify your YAML by copying all of `settings.yml` and paste it into http://www.yamllint.com/